AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##GetDayBar
 ### Description
 The function GetDayBar() outputs all values (open, high, low, close, time, median, typical, volume, and weighted) for a specified past or current day i.e. session.
 GetDayBar() is not intended to be used inside the chart.
 For this purpose, DayLinesAdv should be used instead.
-GetDayBar is mainly used as a high-performance replacement for [*PriorDayOHLC*](#priordayohlc).
+GetDayBar is mainly used as a high-performance replacement for [*PriorDayOHLC()*][*PriorDayOHLC*].

 Several data feed providers also offer historical data, in which case we recommend that you use GetDayBar.
-If it is intraday data that is offered, it still works adequately to use [*PriorDayOHLC*](#priordayohlc).
+If it is intraday data that is offered, it still works adequately to use [*PriorDayOHLC()*][*PriorDayOHLC*].

 If the outputted data varies, the main cause is normally assumed to be the difference between Session Begin and Session End.